 Some tips for a vision casting event: make sure those coming to this evening understand there’s no obligation—it’s just to give them information and answer any questions.
 Decorate the space to match the VBS theme and consider serving some of the snacks from VBS week as snacks at the event.
 Reuse the decorations during VBS week.
 Share stories from previous years to drive home the impact a VBS program can have on children in your church and community.

 Plan “pep rallies.”
 These “pep rallies” are training sessions that you want to be upbeat, fun, and exciting.
 They help keep your volunteers excited for what they will be doing over the summer.
 Discover more about training workshops beginning on page 63 of the director guide.

 Get teens involved.
 Teens are valuable volunteers.
 They often have more time and energy in the summer than adults do and are usually glad to volunteer their time.
 The sky is the limit when it comes to incorporating godly, responsible teens into your VBS program.
 Drama, song leaders, team leaders, and assistant roles in games, crafts, or snack areas are popular places for teens to serve.
 So, be sure to invite the youth group to your vision casting event!

 Use our digital resources.
 Use the logos and clip art to create your volunteer recruitment flyers.
 Or, to save time, purchase the newly re-designed volunteer recruitment flyers.

 Above all, show excitement and pray that the Lord will direct the right people to you to help with your VBS program.

-Get started with Mystery Island, and recruiting your volunteers, at AnswersVBS.com.
+Get started with your VBS, and recruiting your volunteers, at AnswersVBS.com.

 © 2020 Answers in Genesis